KidkArolis/jetpack/README.md

 ## FAQ

-**Is this meant to replace webpack?** No.
+**Is this meant to replace webpack?** No. It's an exploration of a better developer experience for using webpack.

-**So when should I use this?** When you want to run a snippet of code in the browser, when you want to try an npm package, when you have an idea for an app and want to start hacking on it right away (instead of spending time setting up boilerplate), when you're live coding in a talk.
-When you're building a client side app with or without the server side bit.
+**When should I use this?** When you want to run a snippet of code in the browser.
+When you want to try an npm package.
+When you're live coding in a talk.
+When you have an idea for an app and want to start hacking on it right away instead of spending time setting up boilerplate.
+Any time you'd reach for webpack otherwise.

 **Should I use it for production apps?** Absolutely, that's the idea.

-**What about [Neutrino from Mozilla](https://neutrino.js.org/)** Neutrino seems awesome, I hope it takes off.
-I'd like to look into integrating Jetpack with Neutrino if that makes sense.
-Neutrino is a more ambitious approach of improving webpack's API for production apps by creating composable presets.
-It would be cool if jetpack automatically pulled in the installed neutrino presets.

-**Can I use TypeScript or Flow?** Hm, haven't figured this one out atm.
-Probably by customizing the webpack config.
+**Can I use TypeScript or Flow?** Yes, by including the required webpack loader via `jetpack.config.js`.

-**Can I use `jetpack` with a different server side language** Yeah, run your client side code server with `jetpack` and load `http://localhost:3000/bundle.js` in your server project.

 **I want to do server side rendering** You can do it with `jetpack`, but there isn't any special help provided.
 You can render your own html in your custom server.
 In general, your best bet might be to use something like [next.js](https://github.com/zeit/next.js) in this case.